Author Title Type [ Year]

-Filters: Author is Jing Ke [Clear All Filters]
+Filters: Keyword is international energy studies group [Clear All Filters]

 Accelerating Energy Efficiency Improvements in Room Air Conditioners in India: Potential, Costs-Benefits, and Policies., 2017.